genelet/godbi/README.md

 func (*DBI) QuerySQLType (lists *[]map[string]interface{}, typeLabels []string, query string, args ...interface{}) error func (*DBI) SelectSQLType(lists *[]map[string]interface{}, typeLabels []string, query string, args ...interface{}) error
 ```
 They differ from the above *QuerySQL* by specifying data types to the rows.
-While the generic handle could correctly figure out the types in most cases, occasionally it fails because there is no exact matching between SQL typies to GOLANG data types.
+While the generic handle could correctly figure out the types in most cases, occasionally it fails because there is no exact matching between SQL typies and GOLANG types.

 Here is an example.
 We have assign _string_, _int_, _string_, _int8_, _bool_ and _float32_ to the corresponding columns:
 ```